Joint birth registration

 - she's given them by a court order

-If you're not married or in a civil partnership the fertility clinic should help make sure you fill in the forms you need for a second female parent to have parental responsibilities and rights (make sure to ask the fertility clinic about this).
+If you're not married or in a civil partnership the fertility clinic should help make sure you fill in the forms you need for the mother's partner to be the second female parent.
+Make sure to ask the fertility clinic about this.

 Parental responsibilities and rights agreements

-Parents who complete a parental responsibilities and parental rights agreement have to register the agreement in the Books of Council and Session before it takes effect.
+Parents who complete a parental responsibilities and parental rights agreement have to register the agreement in the Books of Council and Session (Register of Deeds) before it takes effect.

 There is a problem